maxpalmer-pru/prudential-email-system/README.md

 ## Usage

-Clone this repository using `gh repo clone maxpalmer-pru/prudential-email-system`
+1. Clone this repository using `gh repo clone maxpalmer-pru/prudential-email-system`

+2. Run one of the following grunt tasks:
-Run `grunt` to assemble the various code snippets and layouts into the *dist* directory.
+- `grunt`: to assemble the various code snippets and layouts into the *dist* directory.

-***or***

-If you want to have the code snippets continously re-compile as you work on them, run `grunt watch` instead.
-This will watch all the SCSS, layout, and partials files for changes and rebuild on each save.
+- `grunt watch`: This will watch all the SCSS, layout, and partials files for changes and rebuild the templates as you work on them.
+– `grunt deploy`: This will zip the `/dist` directory for deployment to an internal server, or emailing to a colleague.

 ## Files you'll start with in this package